docsforadobe/after-effects-scripting-guide/docs/items/compitem.md

 #### Description

-When true, indicates that the composition uses drop-frame timecode.
-When false, indicates non-drop-frame timecode.
+When `true`, indicates that the composition uses drop-frame timecode.
+When `false`, indicates non-drop-frame timecode.
 This corresponds to the setting in the Composition Settings dialog box.

 #### Type